-Rhubarb is a unique vegetable known for its sour stalks.
+Rhubarb is a vegetable known for its reddish stalks and sour taste.

-This article provides a detailed overview of rhubarb, its uses and potential health benefits.
+This article provides a detailed overview of rhubarb, including its uses and potential health benefits.

-Rhubarb is a vegetable known for its sour taste and thick stalks, which are usually cooked with sugar.
+Rhubarb is renowned for its sour taste and thick stalks, which are usually cooked with sugar.

 The stalks range in color from red to pink to pale green and have a consistency that’s similar to celery.

-This is what they look like: Given that growing rhubarb requires cold winters, it’s found in mountainous and temperate regions around the world, especially in Northeast Asia.
-It is also a common garden plant in North America and Northern Europe.
+This vegetable requires cold winters to grow.
+As a result, it’s mainly found in mountainous and temperate regions around the world, especially in Northeast Asia.
+It’s also a common garden plant in North America and Northern Europe.

-Bottom Line: Rhubarb is a vegetable crop grown for its thick, sour stalks, which are usually eaten after being cooked with sugar.
+Rhubarb is a vegetable grown for its thick, sour stalks, which are usually eaten after being cooked with sugar.

-Rhubarb is unusual among vegetables in that it is very sour and slightly sweet.
+Rhubarb is an unusual vegetable because it’s very sour and slightly sweet.

-Because it's intensely sour, it’s rarely eaten raw.
-It is almost always cooked, sweetened with sugar or used as an ingredient.
+Due to its sour taste, it’s rarely eaten raw.
+Instead, it’s normally cooked — either sweetened with sugar or used as an ingredient.

-It wasn’t until the 18th century, when sugar had become cheap and readily available, that rhubarb became popular as a food.
+It wasn’t until the 18th century, when sugar became cheap and readily available, that rhubarb became a popular food.

-Before that, it was mainly used as a medicinal herb.
-In fact, its dried roots have been used in traditional Chinese medicine for thousands of years.
+Before that, it was mainly used medicinally.
+In fact, its dried roots have been utilized in traditional Chinese medicine for thousands of years.

-Only the stalks are used as food, most commonly in sweet soups, jams, sauces, pies, tarts, crumbles and cocktails.
-They can also be used to make rhubarb wine.
+Only the stalks are eaten, most commonly in sweet soups, jams, sauces, pies, tarts, crumbles, cocktails, and rhubarb wine.

-Sweet rhubarb pies are a traditional dessert in the UK, US and Canada.
-For this reason, rhubarb is sometimes called “pie plant.”
+As sweet rhubarb pies are a traditional dessert in the United Kingdom and North America, this vegetable is sometimes called “pie plant.”

 Rhubarb is not especially rich in essential nutrients, and its calorie content is low.

-Bottom Line: A 3.5-oz (100-gram) serving of cooked rhubarb contains 26% of the RDI for vitamin K. It’s also a good source of fiber.
+A 3.5-ounce (100-gram) serving of cooked rhubarb provides 26% of the DV for vitamin K1.
+It’s also a good source of fiber.
 Otherwise, it’s not a significant source of essential nutrients.

 Studies on the health benefits of rhubarb are limited.

-However, a few studies have examined the effects of isolated rhubarb stalk components, such as the fiber.
+However, a few studies have examined the effects of isolated rhubarb stalk components, such as its fiber.

-The antioxidant compounds in rhubarb include anthocyanins, which are responsible for rhubarb's red color and thought to contribute to the health benefits of other colorful fruits and vegetables (8, 9).
-Rhubarb is also high in proanthocyanidins, also known as condensed tannins.
+The antioxidants in rhubarb include anthocyanins, which are responsible for its red color and thought to provide health benefits.
+Rhubarb is also high in proanthocyanidins, also known as condensed tannins (8,

 Rhubarb is probably the most sour-tasting vegetable you can find.

-Interestingly, growing rhubarb in darkness makes it taste less sour.
-This method produces a variety known as forced rhubarb, which is grown in spring or late winter.
+Interestingly, growing rhubarb in darkness makes it less sour and more tender.
+This variety is known as forced rhubarb, which is grown in spring or late winter.

-Bottom Line: Rhubarb is exceptionally sour, making it hard to eat raw or without sugar.
-The sour taste is mainly due to malic acid and oxalic acid.
-Forced rhubarb is much less sour than other varieties.
+Rhubarb is exceptionally sour, making it hard to eat raw or without sugar.
+The sour taste is mainly due to malic acid and oxalic acid — though forced rhubarb is much less sour than other varieties.

-Interestingly, some beneficial gut bacteria, such as Oxalobacter formigenes, degrade and neutralize dietary oxalates (15, 16).
-Although reports of rhubarb poisoning are rare, make sure you consume the stalks in moderation and avoid the leaves.
-Also, consider cooking your rhubarb, since that may reduce its oxalate content by 30–87% (17, 18, 19, 20).
+Although reports of rhubarb poisoning are rare, make sure you consume it in moderation and avoid the leaves.
+What’s more, cooking your rhubarb may reduce its oxalate content by 30–87% (

-Bottom Line: Rhubarb may be high in oxalate and should be cooked and eaten in moderation.
+Rhubarb may be high in oxalates and should be eaten in moderation.
+Notably, cooking reduces its levels of oxalates.
 Make sure to avoid the leaves.

-Rhubarb can be used in a number of ways.
-It is usually used in jams and sweet desserts, which contain lots of added sugar.
-However, it is also easy to use in low-sugar recipes, or even with no added sugar at all.
-Here are a few examples.
+Rhubarb can be eaten in a number of ways.
+It is usually used in jams and desserts, which contain plenty of added sugar.

-Bottom Line: Rhubarb is a popular ingredient in crumbles, pies and jams — foods that are usually loaded with sugar.
-However, with a bit of searching, you can also find rhubarb recipes with little or no added sugar.
+Rhubarb is a popular ingredient in crumbles, pies, and jams — foods that are usually loaded with sugar.
+However, you can also find rhubarb recipes with little or no added sugar.

-Additionally, its sour taste makes it a perfect ingredient in jams, crumbles, pies and other sweet desserts.
+Additionally, its sour taste makes it a perfect ingredient in jams, crumbles, pies, and other desserts.